Get insider access

 7.8 Commute/Travel

 The Beats Studio Buds Plus are very good for commute and travel.
-These noise cancelling buds can block out a good amount of sound around you, from noisy passengers to the low rumbles of bus and plane engines.
+These noise cancelling buds do a very good job blocking out everything from the low rumbles of plane engines to the higher-pitched hum of AC units but are especially impressive at blocking out mid-range sounds like chatty passengers.
 With their ANC on, they last 7.5 hours continuously, and their carrying case holds an extra three charges if needed.
 Thanks to their small and lightweight design, they're also easy to take with you on the go.

 Pros